 SUMMARY

 You always left your time together feeling a little worse about yourself.
 You couldn’t quite explain it — they were funny, loyal on the surface, the kind of person everyone loved.
 But something was always slightly off.
-Here’s what narcissistic abuse in friendships looks like, why it’s so hard to recognize, AND how to get out — and stay out.
+Here’s what narcissistic abuse in friendships looks like, why it’s so hard to recognize, and how to begin healing — without minimizing what happened to you.

 Recovering from narcissistic abuse is a deeply challenging journey — and it’s one that many brave women undertake.
 What you’re likely feeling right now is a tangle of emotions: confusion, anger, grief, and maybe even relief that you’re finally starting to see the pattern clearly.
 What you experienced is real, and your feelings are valid.
 Narcissistic abuse isn’t just about emotional manipulation; it’s a systematic erosion of your self-worth, your perception of reality, and your capacity to trust.
 In friendships especially, it’s some of the most disorienting abuse there is — because you didn’t expect it from someone you loved.